Nearly two-thirds of iron is present in the hemoglobin.

 You should consult with your doctor, who would be able to test your iron levels and prescribe the best form of iron supplement for your type of anemia.

 What Are the Side Effects of Iron Supplements?

 The side effects of prescribed iron supplements for therapy can cause gastrointestinal problems such as:

 These side effects can be minimized if you start with a lower dosage and gradually build it up to the full dosage.
 If you take it with food, it will assist in this regard as well.

-A supplement would therefore cause them to suffer the consequence of an iron overload.
+A supplement would, therefore, cause them to suffer the consequences of iron overload.
 This could lead to organ damage and heart failure.